 The STS Regulation requires originators or sponsors to certify the STS nature of securitisations which they wish to be so treated.
 This certification comes with potentially severe penalties for any certification that was negligently or deliberately incorrect.
 To assist with the certification process, however, the Regulation also provides that originators and sponsors may engage with regulated entities: “third party verification agents”.
 Third party verification agents verify the issuers’ own STS certifications.
 As these third party verification agents must, by law, be independent and demonstrate to the regulatory authorities competency, the employment of such verificaiton agents powerfully demonstrate that the issuer has not been negligent in its own certification.
 For this reason, the third party verification agents provide originators and sponsors with strong protection against possible sanctions.

-Third party verification agents also will play a role in assisting investors.
+Third party verification agents also assist investors.
 Investors are allowed to put some reliance on the originators’ own STS certification but, by law, cannot rely solely and mechanically on such certification.
 Therefore, they have to demonstrate to their own regulator that they have relied on some additional and reliable information in determining the STS nature of their holding.
 Again, if an independent and regulated third party performed its own due diligence of the STS nature of securitisations and the investor consults this independent report such investor has likely discharged its legally required due diligence.

 In line with its mission to strengthen the securitisation market as a sustainable investment and funding tool for both investors and originators, in March 2019 PCS became authorised by the Financial Conduct Authority in the United Kingdom to verify STS compliance pursuant to article 28 of the STS Regulation.
 PCS also obtained a similar authorisation in June 2019 in France from the Autorité des Marchés Financiers.